Start a Garden!

 It weighs just 17 pounds and also won a certification for highest quality of lowest certification for low VOC furniture.
-I am thinking of now saving for one and I love the blue version.
+I am thinking of now saving for one and I love the blue and white versions.
 His cost around $795, but if you think of the days, hours and years you are in an office chair, it’s worth the extra cost and some employers will contribute to the home office cost too.

 Walking the Dish Loop at Stanford + lunch & Keplers

 One of my favorite things to do on a weekend with mild weather is hike the Stanford Dish Loop Trail early and then follow up with lunch at Cafe Barrone in Menlo Park and a good browse at Kepler’s bookstore.